benedictb/homonyms/README.md

 # homonyms
-Detecting homonyms in text and finding their best translations.
+Find new word meanings in vector space by clustering their sentences.

-Uses fasttext vectors, gensim, sklearn.
+Uses fasttext vectors, gensim, sklearn and [this wonderful project](https://github.com/Babylonpartners/fastText_multilingual).

-Assumes you have en and ru fasttext vectors downloaded into a `vec` folder in the root directory.
+Assumes you have downloaded necessary data, vectors and transformation files.
+They are available [here](https://drive.google.com/open?id=1Vg0792wD3SWn04R_GwmmsY92AkISY2EW).

+`homonyms.config` provides a good deal of customization.
+I used pyyaml for that.

-Data breakdown by number of samples, across 4 orders of magnitude
+Data breakdown by number of samples, across 4 orders of magnitude.

 ```
   448308 total